GollyTicker/tagesschau-corona-counter/README.md

 ## Development mode

-Use `./restart-service --dev` to start the docker containers in dev mode.
+Use `./restart-service dev` to start the docker containers in dev mode.

 Additionally, if you want to manually start or stop containers using `docker-compose`, you first need to `source config/source.sh`.